zambal/eml/README.md

 Here we created a `div` element with `"42"` as it contents.
 Since content element's only primitive data type is binaries, the integer automatically gets converted.
 Eml also provides the `defeml` macro.
-It works like defining a regular Elixir function, but anything you write in the function definition get's evaluated as if it were in an `eml` do block.
+It works like defining a regular Elixir function, but anything you write in the function definition gets evaluated as if it were in an `eml` do block.